| A History of Crow-puting My father, a retired electrical engineer, took up personal

 about twice that size and print it on your bubble jet with pretty nice results.

 But go larger and it starts to block up.
+As a sidebar, this led me to

 understand and hopefully correctly practice the different types of image files.